 What about food?
 Are you content just grilling sausages and burgers?
 Or do you want to smoke racks of ribs and cook a whole chicken?

 However, if the idea of cooking that much food at one time seems unnecessary to you, you’ll probably be happier with something smaller.
-A lot of great options are available, allowing you to cook for a few people and then easily store the BBQ away, like the Outsunny Garden Charcoal Barbecue, for example.
+A lot of great options are available, allowing you to cook for a few people and then easily store the BBQ away.

 Look out for charcoal BBQs which have vents, as these allow more control over the cooking temperature.